-In accordance with the modified cash basis of accounting, investments are reported at fair value.
+Investments are reported at fair value.
 Donated securities are also reported at fair value as of the date of receipt.
 All realized and unrealized gains and losses arising from fluctuations in fair value, sales, or other disposition of assets are accounted for in the class of net assets that owns the assets.